erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 does not work as expected, and why the NSCBC theory helps to get a more "desirable" solution).

 In order to understand the impact of the GC-NSCBC treatment, we give an example that imposes "hard" values in the ghost-cells to represent external conditions, and uses first-order extrapolation at the outflow boundary.
-A precomputed 1D flame profile is interpolated onto a uniform PeleC grid.
-Because the solution has to adapt to the new grid and to the PeleC numerical discretization, it creates an unphysical acoustic bump that moves through the domain as an acoustic disturbance.
+A precomputed 1D flame profile is interpolated onto a uniform ERF grid.
+Because the solution has to adapt to the new grid and to the ERF numerical discretization, it creates an unphysical acoustic bump that moves through the domain as an acoustic disturbance.
 With "hard" boundary conditions, this disturbance is reflected from the outflow boundary back into the domain, and interacts with the flame upstream.
 A steady solution to this system would require the propagation of this wave back and forth until numerical diffusion eventually reduces its magnitude below some threshold.
 With the GC-NSCBC boundary treatment, the acoustic wave simply leaves the computational domain.
 Often times, the latter is the desired behavior of the code.

 .. only:: html